johanneswseitz/event-sourcing-in-practice/pages/slides/09-considering-event-sourcing/04-should-i-be-doing-event-sourcing.md

 Event Sourcing is probably a good fit when you are:

-- experienced in Domain-Driven Design
+- build rich object-oriented domain models (e.g. DDD)
-- building a system doing more than simple CRUD
+- have a lot of behaviour that isn't CRUD
-- the accountability/debuggability is critical
+- accountability/debugability is critical
-- deriving a competitive edge from the data
+- business derives value or competitive advantage from event data
-- building a scaleable system based on CQRS princples
+- building a scaleable system based on the CQRS pattern